-circumstances may require. e corrected to pre What protection objectives are covered by the measure? ☐ Availability 20
+rules are effective as expected or if they need to be corrected to prevent the circumstances may require.
+What protection objectives are covered by the measure? ☐ Availability 20

 3.2.3 Multi-factor authentication

 Multi-factor authentication (MFA) and two-factor authentication (2FA) describe authentication processes in which more than one factor, such as a password, is used to securely authenticate subjects on objects.
 An MFA or 2FA solution ensures that the subject really is the subject itself.
 This measure is becoming increasingly important in a fully interconnected world as the significance and opportunities for access to digital identities grow as well.
 The possibilities of modern MFA systems and securing of digital transactions also play an interesting role in growing digitalisation and stricter regulations, such as the EU Payment Services Directive 2 (Payment Service Directive 2, PSD2).